How To Make Fireclay – Low Cost Recipes

 Promising!

-Coarse, porous, low modeling ability, too sticky when wet, to crumble when dry, low green-strength.
-So I don’t like the wet quality, but: It soaks water quickly and it spreads to the whole clay mass in no time (that’s good).
-It can with difficulties be modeled in simple shapes, can be “hammered” to plates, and possibly also pressed into forms.
-It’s quite hard after it’s burned, and seems to handle uneven heating and rapid temperature changes really well.
+Coarse, porous, low modeling ability, too sticky when wet, too crumbly when dry, low green-strength.
+It can, with difficulties, be modeled in simple shapes, can be “hammered” into plates, and pressed into forms.
+It’s really hard after it’s burned to 1100 degrees Celsius; it handles uneven heating and rapid temperature changes really well.
+When wet, it soaks up water quickly thanks to the clay body’s open structure.

 homemade fireclay, homemade refractory material, recipe